 The line weight is the key.
 Each of the line-weight numbers defines a weight in grains that the first thirty feet of the line must weigh.
 A number 1 line is the lightest, a number 12 the heaviest.
 Rods are developed to ‘load’ properly when casting that line weight.

-A reel for the designated line weight, if fishing in New Zealand, should be designed to carry at least 100m of backing, Dacron or Micron, then the whole of the fly-line.
+A reel for the designated line weight, if fishing in New Zealand, should be designed to carry at least 100m of backing, Dacron or Micron, then the whole fly-line.
 Be careful with these last criteria – many reels from or designed for the USA market hold nowhere near 100 yards of backing.
-I routinely see USA fishermen down here fishing with reels that as a matter of course have little or no backing – they simply did not need to on the fish they catch at home.
+I routinely see USA fishermen down here fishing with reels that as a matter of course have little or no backing – they simply did not need to on many of the fish they catch at home.
 But it is no giant deal, if you like the reel but not the backing capacity, just get a reel up a number or two.

 To digress briefly - you will notice that much of the information about fishing is not in metrics.
 There are two reasons for this: